missingfaktor/akar/TUTORIAL.md

 `extracts` is a sequence of extracted values. `nil` would mean that the match failed.

 This is the formulation of patterns used by Akar.
-There's nothing more to it!
+There's literally nothing more to it!

 Treating patterns as regular functions opens up new possibilities.
 You can abstract over and compose them, like you do with any other functions.
 It's much simpler do build new features.
 In fact, this is exactly how various pattern operations, such as guards, at-patterns, alternation, are implemented in Akar.
 That should serve as a testament to the simplicity and power of this model.